 In September 2000, a Catholic convent was purchased in Coburg which was well suited to host what was then called ‘Saint Athanasius Coptic Orthodox Theological College’.
 In that same year the Papal Decree No. 21/29 was issued by His Holiness Pope Shenouda III, to formally recognise the new educational institution.
 An official opening was held in 2001, with many distinguished guests in attendance, to welcome the first cohort of 57 students.

 On 25 January 2002 the diocese purchased an exceptional property called ‘Whitefriars Park’, formerly a Carmelite Monastery, which was built in 1937.
-Located in the heart of metropolitan Melbourne, this large facility had the capacity to embrace the rapid student growth for many years to come.
+Located in the inner east of Melbourne, this large facility had the capacity to embrace the rapid student growth for many years to come.
 The successful site acquisition represented a once-in-a-lifetime opportunity for the college to move forward with God’s blessing.
-The new property, nestled on 22 acres in the leafy eastern suburb of Donvale, soon became the spiritual home for the Diocesan headquarters and for theological education in what is now called St Athanasius College (SAC).
+The new property, nestled on 22 acres in the leafy suburb of Donvale, soon became the spiritual home for the Diocesan headquarters and for theological education in what is now called St Athanasius College (SAC).

 In same year, the SAC Council embarked on a three year journey to fulfil the aspiration of the College community to become a fully accredited teaching institution.
 Through the grace of God, on 7 December 2011, SAC was officially accredited as a Recognised Teaching Institution of the University of Divinity (formerly the Melbourne College of Divinity).
 This esteemed achievement bestowed SAC with the honour of being the first Coptic Orthodox theological college in the world to receive accreditation.